Madame Tussaud bust of George III

 By 1803 Mme Tussaud had achieved great success after moving her work to London where she added figures of British royalty to her collection.
 We know that she made a waxwork of George III ‘from life’ to celebrate the King’s Golden Jubilee of 1810.

 The wax cast you can see at Kew Palace was produced in 1996-7 from an original mould kept at Madame Tussauds’.
-It has been painted using contemporary portraits of the king.
+It has been painted taking inspiration from contemporary portraits of the king.